 - Booster Seats: Use a booster seat for children who outgrow a forward facing harness recomended by the manufacturer.

 - Safety Belts: Use lap and sholder belts when they fit properly, a snug low fit on the hips and across the shoulder.
 Never use a seatbelt under the arm or if it does not fit properly - continue to use a booster seat.

 All children under the age of 13 should ride in the back seat.

-The Hamilton County Sheriff's Office and Public Health have Certified Child Passenger Safety Technicians to assist with instruction and proper fitting of child passenger safety seats.
+Public Health has a technician to assist with instruction and proper fitting of child passenger safety seats.
 Safety seats are avaliable for income eligible families by contacting Public Health, Family Health Services Coordinator at 648-6497 for an appointment.

 By law, all bicyclists under the age of 14 are required to wear approved bicycle helmets when bicycling or riding as passengers on bicycles in New York State.